smyha/TerraformTutorial/code/terraform/azure-networking-tutorial/README.md

 - **Network simplification**: No need to configure NSG rules for service IP ranges
 - **Reduced exposure**: Services are not exposed to the Internet
 - **Compliance**: Helps meet security and compliance requirements

+**DNS and Name Resolution:**

+DNS is fundamental to Azure Private Link.
+When you create a private endpoint, Azure automatically creates a private DNS zone or updates an existing one to resolve the service's public DNS name to the private IP address.

+**How DNS works with Private Link:**
+- **Automatic DNS Integration**: Azure automatically creates DNS A records in a Private DNS zone when you create a private endpoint
+- **Private DNS Zones**: Azure manages Private DNS zones (e.g., `privatelink.blob.core.windows.net`) that map service names to private IPs
+- **DNS Resolution**: When a resource in your VNet queries the service's DNS name, it resolves to the private IP instead of the public IP
+- **Zone Integration**: Private DNS zones are automatically linked to your VNet for seamless resolution

+**Use Cases:**
+1. **Seamless Service Access**: Applications continue using the same DNS names (e.g., `mystorageaccount.blob.core.windows.net`) but traffic goes over private connectivity
+2. **No Code Changes**: Existing applications don't need code changes - DNS resolution automatically routes to private endpoints
+3. **Multi-VNet Access**: Multiple VNets can use the same Private DNS zone to access services privately
+4. **Hybrid Scenarios**: On-premises resources can resolve Azure services via Private DNS zones when connected via VPN/ExpressRoute

+**Example Scenario**: You have a Storage Account that your VMs need to access.
+Instead of using the public endpoint (which goes over the Internet), you create a private endpoint.
+Azure automatically updates DNS so `mystorageaccount.blob.core.windows.net` resolves to the private IP (e.g., `10.0.1.100`) instead of the public IP.
+Your VMs continue using the same DNS name, but all traffic stays on Azure's private backbone network, improving security and performance.

+**Important Considerations:**
+- **DNS Zone Management**: Azure automatically manages Private DNS zones, but you can also use custom DNS zones
+- **Resolution Priority**: Private DNS zones take precedence over public DNS resolution within the VNet
+- **Cross-VNet Resolution**: Resources in different VNets need the Private DNS zone linked to their VNet to resolve correctly

 **Status**: Documented in `docs/AZURE_NETWORKING_COMPLETE_GUIDE.md`
 - **Implementation**: Requires `azurerm_private_endpoint` and `azurerm_private_link_service` resources